Vegan Food | Pastalaya for a Plant Based Diet

 - In a large cast iron skillet, sauté the avocado oil, chopped red onion and minced garlic.
 Cook until the onions are slightly browned.

 - Add in the chopped red bell pepper, and the chopped green bell pepper.
 Sauté until lightly browned.

-- Add in the 2 Tablespoons of coconut cream and stir until evenly combined.
+- Add in the Cream of Musroom Soup and stir until evenly combined.

 - Add in the jambalaya seasoning and the vegetable broth.
 Add salt to taste.
 Some jambalaya seasonings have salt in them already.

 - Bring to a simmer, and stir continuously.
 Add in the white beans.

 - Remove sauce from heat.
 Add in your cooked rice noodles and Cultured Guru Kimchi and stir.